Malev-dev/java-coursework-general/app/README.md

-    dev new maket for convert APP and use API currency
+   Finishing this project of Convert Money dev new maket for convert APP and use API currency

     Add API currency on my new project